Taxi meters

 - A “fare” means the total transportation charges and taxes for a trip, including variable-pricing adjustment and excluding any gratuities.

-How does the Board regulate taxi meters in BC?
+How does the Board regulate taxi meters in B.C.?

-In BC, most taxi rates are calculated on a meter that may be calibrated and tested.
+In B.C., most taxi rates are calculated on a meter that may be calibrated and tested.
 Non-metered rates are less common and must be approved by the Board.

 - A flag rate is the rate at the start of the trip – it appears when the taxi meter is turned on.